tapanit-e/genetic-clustering/README.md

 The script provides centroid-based optimisation of clustering results through genetic algortihm Uses silhouette index
 Initiliase the algorithm with pre-known centroid and the algorithm optimises the centroid after each iteration

+### Use with caution: only preliminary tests done with k-means and iris data